fay59/fcd/INSTALL.md

 assembly template is called `incbin.[platform].tpl` and can be found in the cpu source directory.

-Since **fcd/llvm-gvn-rewrite/MemorySSA.cpp** is taken from dberlin's llvm-gvn-rewrite repository, it builds with different warning conventions.
+Since **fcd/llvm-gvn-rewrite/MemorySSA.cpp** is taken from LLVM's trunk, it builds with different warning conventions.
 It is therefore highly probable that you get warnings building it; they can be ignored as much as you trust LLVM.